 In choosing the right printer, your first decision should be whether to go for a standard printer, or a multifunction device that includes a scanner and that can also work as a standalone copier.
 These aren't much larger than regular printers, but they're a whole lot more versatile, especially when you need to keep a copy of a letter, a bill or any other important document.

 You should also think carefully about whether to invest in an inkjet or a laser.
 Lasers are usually associated with office environments, where they produce sharp, smudge-free printouts quickly, quietly and economically, but this can be just as useful at home or in a home office.
+If you use a ton of ink, manufacturers like HP are offering services that mail you new ink cartridges every month.

 With that being said, here are our picks for the best printers in each class.